Natural Gas Utilization Technologies

 6. determine final project parameters, economics, NPV (and other basis), etc. for your defined scenario, examine sensitivities, uncertainties.

-8. Prepare 30 minute group presentation (additional 10 minutes+ for questions discussion) April 30th.
+8. Prepare 30 minute group presentation (additional 10 minutes+ for questions discussion) April 27th and May 4th.